-I had had the privilege of working with Stephen Pickles for a short time before he retired in 2012 but had only heard about Judy and Peter by reputation.
-It was therefore a real pleasure to finally meet the people who had worked at the IOE for over 30 years.
-As you can imagine, lunch time was a real treat–not just because the food was delicious but also because the company was wonderful.
-I had the privilege of finding out more about Judy and Peter and heard some delightfully funny stories about past times which I hope will be included in the underground version of the History of the Newsam Library & Archives!
+I had worked with Stephen Pickles for a few months before he retired in 2012 but had only heard about Judy and Peter.
+It was therefore a historical moment for me to meet the people who had worked at the IOE for over 30 years.
+Lunch time was a treat–not just because the food was delicious but also because the company was wonderful.
+I had the privilege of finding out more about Judy and Peter’s roles and heard some delightfully funny stories about past times.
+I hope these will be included in the underground version of the History of the Newsam Library & Archives!

-Whilst unpacking we found many quirky items, and some the source of great nostalgia such as the Readers we had used to learn to read as children and in my case, ones that I had used to teach my own children to read.
-One item that caught my eye was a tiny book entitled ‘Swimming for School Boys’ published by The National Association of Schoolmasters.
+Whilst unpacking we found many quirky items including the ‘Readers’ that we, as children, used to read.
+One item that caught my eye was a tiny book entitled ‘Swimming for School Boys’ published by in 1930 by the National Association of Schoolmasters.

-This little book (13.5 x 10.5 cm) is a duplicate item in the Grenfell Collection which is one of the Newsam Library & Archives’ Special Collections (more about the collection below).
+This little book (13.5 x 10.5 cm) is now in the Grenfell Collection.
 Capt.
 Francis H. Grenfell was the H.M.
 Inspector of Physical Training for the Board of Education’s new medical department in the early part of the twentieth century.
 He wanted physical education to have a respected place in the curriculum, with fully trained teachers.
-His library was donated to the Board of Education in 1934, added to until 1947 and deposited at the IOE in 1992.
+Grenfell’s personal library of books on physical education was donated to the Board of Education in 1934.
+The library was added to it until 1947, and in 1992, gifted to the IOE.

-The author of this book, W. R. Shimmin who was Principal of the Banks Road Council School in Garston, Liverpool, writes in the section entitled ‘The Crawl Stroke’:
+The author of this book, W. R. Shimmin (!) was the Principal of the Banks Road Council School in Garston, Liverpool.
+For the section entitled ‘The Crawl Stroke’, he wrote: